Wat Bang Phra

 Transport total cost: 80+60 (we both took the same moto-taxi) = 140THB

-That’s it.
-Leaving is almost easier.
-We walked out to the front gate and caught a local bus for 18 baht, which drove us to an area we could catch another minivan for another 60 baht each.
-That said.. the minivan dropped us off in the middle of Bangkok, on the wrong side of the river, and we had to take a taxi the rest of the way back.
+Leaving was even a bit easier.
+We walked out to the front gate and caught a local bus for 18 baht, which drove us to an area near the highway where we could catch another minivan for another 60 baht each.
+The minivan dropped us off in the middle of Bangkok, though on the other side of the river from central Bangkok, and we had to take a taxi the rest of the way back.
 It’s probably best to make sure they agree to exactly what station they will drop you off at prior to leaving.

 Transport total time: 1.5 hours